cloudforet-io/api-doc/content/en/repository/v1/Repository.md

 bookFlatSection: true
 ---
 # [Repository](#Repository)
-desc: A Repository is a repository storing data of deployable plugins.
+A Repository is a repository storing data of deployable plugins.

 >  **Package : spaceone.api.repository.v1**